Iteo/theme_tailor/packages/theme_tailor/README.md

 }
 ```

-As you can see in the example above, is is necessary to mark themes that are yet to be created with additional annotation "@tailorComponent".
-No additional work is needed if you integrate with existing ThemeExtensions that does not come from generated code.

-## Custom property encoding
+## Custom types encoding
 ThemeTailor will attempt to provide lerp method for types like:
 - Color
 - Color?
 - TextStyle
 - TextStyle?

-In the case of unrecognized or unsupported types, the generator provides a default lerping function (That does not interpolate values linearly but switches between them).
+In the case of an unrecognized or unsupported type, the generator provides a default lerping function (That does not interpolate values linearly but switches between them).
-You can specify a custom the lerp function for the given type (Color/TextStyle, etc.) or a property by extending "ThemeEncoder" class from [theme_tailor_annotation]
+You can specify a custom the lerp function for the given type (Color/TextStyle, etc.) or property by extending "ThemeEncoder" class from [theme_tailor_annotation]

 Example of adding custom encoder for an int.
 ###### my_theme.dart